 Of course, many collectors settle on a more limited time period.
 I have a friend who concentrates on the second century, another who concentrates on the fourth, one who collects Roman Republican, one who collects Byzantine coins, one who collects Greek silver coins, one who emphasizes coins of the ancient Near East, one who prefers Roman coins of the "middle bronze" denominations, and I know of a collector who concentrates on coins of a single emperor!
-I know one who collects coins from each city that St. Paul visted on his travels.
 There are many possible themes (Republican coins, Christian reference coins, military types, gods and goddesses, mythological types, animals, etc., etc.) -- and no one will tell you what you are "supposed" to like!

 If you want to get a set, consider getting portraits of each of the "12 Caesars" (Julius Caesar through Domitian).
 My first long-range goal was to get a set of the 70 rulers from Augustus to the fifth century who were recognized at Rome (minus a few that were too expensive).
 A set of five coins of the "Five good emperors" of the second century would be easy to complete.
 The group could be supplemented later with coins of the wives and relatives for whom they minted coins.

 Many collectors like to emphasize a particular denomination, for example, the radiate silver coins introduced by Caracalla in 215 and issued by numerous emperors and Caesars until 294.